IBM-Cloud/vsi-ci-cd/README.md

 This will create a new image and provision.
 Use the **Test via curl** scripts above in a different terminal sessions to watch it change over.
 You can transfer the public_ip and load_balancer shell variables to your desktop.

 # make clean
-Clean up all of the resources
+Clean up all of the resources.